maddii28/maddii28/README.md

 Here are some of my notable projects:

 ### [FinLitify](https://github.com/maddii28/finlitify)
-Built during an **NYU Hackathon**, this **personal finance education** platform was awarded for its innovative approach.
+Built during an **NYU Hackathon**, this **personal finance education** platform was awarded for its innovative approach of wolfram alpha.
 It aims to make financial literacy more accessible to everyone.

 ### [QRaven](https://github.com/maddii28/qraven)
 A **Flask**-based platform that leverages **machine learning** models for intelligent QR code generation and management.
 The project includes dynamic generation, real-time analytics, and data processing.